 Dark /l/

-The dark /l/ sound tends to be articulated at end of words such as ‘fall’, ‘call’ and ‘wall’.
+The dark /l/ sound tends to be clearly articulated at end of words such as ‘fall’, ‘call’ and ‘wall’.

 In cockney and Estuary English, the dark /l/ tends to be substituted with the /w/ sound.